 I was a TA for Hyman Minsky at Wash U, which motivated me to be a macroeconomist and interested me in risk.
 While there, I did my senior economic thesis under future Fed Board member Laurence Meyer.
 Right out of college, I worked at First Interstate for Jerry Jordan, a future Fed President.
-I'm a '94 econ PhD from Northwestern, and wrote a dissertation on the low return to high volatility equities, which I also showed were inordinately preferred by mutual funds.
+I'm a '94 econ PhD from Northwestern and wrote a dissertation on the low return to high volatility equities, which I also showed were inordinately preferred by mutual funds.
 Part of that became a Journal of Finance publication, but the low vol slant didn't make it--this was before ad hoc anomalies could be published w/ mere reference to behavioral anomalies.

-After grad school I worked at KeyCorp bank in Cleveland, first as an economist, then set up their value-at-risk system for their trading desk.
-After that, I led the development of their economic risk capital allocation across 5 major business lines, 23 secondary business lines, and 138 tertiary business lines.
-I really wanted to be a fund manager, so I set up a C-corp going long low volatility companies to demonstrate my alpha, doing this on the side.
+After grad school, I worked at KeyCorp bank in Cleveland as an economist, then set up their value-at-risk system for their trading desk.
+After that, I developed their economic risk capital allocation across 5 major business lines, 23 secondary business lines, and 138 tertiary business lines.
+I wanted to be a fund manager, so I set up a C-corp going long low volatility companies to demonstrate my alpha, doing this on the side.
 I developed Moody's RiskCalcTM for private companies, the world's leading private firm default model.
 I worked at the hedge fund Deephaven for a couple years, doing various things in pairs, convertible bonds, and long-short equity investing.
 I was a portfolio manager at Telluride Asset Management, developed high-frequency trading tactics for Walleye Trading (an options market maker), and was most recently a portfolio manager at Pine River Capital Management.
-Currently I am working on an Ethereum contract that I hope to release shortly.

 I've written for several academic journals, including the Journal of Finance, and published two books--Finding Alpha and The Missing Risk Premium.
 See my home website for published papers.